ihatenodejs/Integrity-Box/README.md

 - Facing Bootloop? `disable`[Enable log watchlog](https://raw.githubusercontent.com/MeowDump/Integrity-Box/main/DUMP/lsposed.png)`toggle` from lsposed settings
 - [Shamiko](https://t.me/LSPosed/292) does not work with magisk delta (kitsune mask)
 - [Shamiko](https://t.me/LSPosed/292) only works with [Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext/releases)
 - Hide root properly if play integrity isn't passing for you.
-If you are suing a custom rom, make sure you have disabled inbuilt gms spoofing.
-How to disable it?
-Well it depends on what rom you're using.
+If you are using a custom rom, make sure you have disabled inbuilt gms spoofing. `How to disable it?` Well it depends on what rom you're using.
 Join your rom help group & ask `how to disable it` there.
 - Switch to [Magisk Alpha](https://t.me/magiskalpha/683) if you're having integrity issue with official magisk.
 </details>
 <details>